Uniservitate Award 2024

 Award ceremonies:

-• In addition, 1 (one) coordinating teacher and 1 (one) student will be selected to participate in the V Uniservitate Symposium in Rome (Italy) from 6 to 10 November 2024.
+• two (2) First prizes that received €5,000 each.
+These funds are awarded to the winning institutions to further the experiences presented or develop new ones.
+In addition, 1 (one) coordinating teacher and 1 (one) student were sent to participate in the V Uniservitate Symposium in Rome in November 2024.

 Juries by region: